All Episodes

 So it actually would be a good way of saying to Democrats, you need to demonstrate how seriously you take this.

-I think that I think that's actually a good idea.
+I think that's actually a good idea.

-She remains doing the job in charge of tax exempt organizations that she was doing beforehand.
+She remains doing the job in charge of tax-exempt organizations that she was doing beforehand.

 She's basically enjoying that now round the clock.

-She's at home uh on the dime.
+She's at home on the dime.

-Let's impeach her, let's get her before the Senate.
+Let's get her before the Senate.

 Yes, Rush returns live tomorrow.

-Um it's always different when when uh liberals do it.
+It's always different when liberals do it.

-That's that's that's the thing.
+That's the thing.

-And I was thinking about that when I saw this story, which is at a website uh called Grist.
+And I was thinking about that when I saw this story, which is at a website called Grist.

 It contributes a lot less to global warming than Daisy the Holstein grazing in your field.

-Well, those seven pickups uh are belching their emissions and doing far less damage to the environment than his three surviving cows.
+Well, those seven pickups are belching their emissions and doing far less damage to the environment than his three surviving cows.

 By the way, that's how crazy the world is when we talk about public service.